euc-dev/ws1-sdk-intelligence/docs/Apple/ios-integrate-ws1sdk.md

   - toc
 ---

-Apps integrating the SDK should now also set an instance of type `WS1UEMDataDelegate`. (`WS1UEMDataDelegate` must be set before enabling WS1IntelligenceSDK).
-This is to publish the following UEM specific attributes serialNumber, deviceUDID, username to the Intel backend.
+Apps integrating the SDK should set an instance of type `WS1UEMDataDelegate`. (`WS1UEMDataDelegate` must be set before enabling WS1IntelligenceSDK).
+This provides the following UEM specific attributes serialNumber, deviceUDID, username, and deviceUUID so they can be sent to the Intel backend with the created records.
 Integration code is shown below -

 ### WS1UEMDataDelegate